IP Lawyer In Charlottesville, VA

-When an individual owns the rights to a piece of intellectual property, they have two choices in how they utilize that property for financial gains.
-They can produce, market, and sell that property themselves or they can grant permission to another entity, while still maintaining control over their intellectual property.
+When an individual owns the rights to a piece of intellectual property, they have two choices in utilizing that property for financial gains.
+They can produce, market, and sell that property themselves, or they can grant permission to another entity while still maintaining control over their intellectual property.
 This permission is granted in the form of a license.

 The four different types of intellectual property that you can grant a license to are:

-- Trademarks: A trademark protects the name, words, and symbols that identify a certain product or service.
+- Trademarks: A trademark protects the name, words, and symbols that identify a particular product or service.

 - Copyrights: A copyright protects the original work of authorship that is any tangible form of expression.